-Policy E5: Green Infrastructure: Building with Nature
+Policy E53: Green/Blue Infrastructure: Building with Nature

-Development must contribute towards the provision, protection and enhancement of Gloucester's Green Infrastructure Network.
+Development must contribute towards the provision, protection and enhancement of Gloucester's Green/Blue Infrastructure Network.
 Contributions should be appropriate and commensurate to the proposal.
-Major development proposals will be designed in accordance with 'Building with Nature' standards.
+Major development proposals will be designed in accordance with 'Building with Nature' recognised standards.

-- 3.5.21 JCS Policy INF3 and the associated JCS Green Infrastructure Plan (GIP) seek to connect the urban areas of Gloucester with the high-quality Green Infrastructure (GI) assets of the Cotswold's AONB and the Severn Vale.
-GI and its associated corridors and links are a vital component of maintaining and enhancing health and wellbeing.
-It also has functions regarding biodiversity, connecting the ecological network, surface water management, climate change adaption and amenity value.
-Importantly, it also contributes to mitigating recreational impacts on European designated sites, including Cotswold Beechwoods. - 3.5.22 Development should contribute towards this objective, and to the broader network of GI corridors and assets across the city using SuDS, open space, green roofs and walls and tree planting. - 3.5.23 Development has the potential to block corridors resulting in the isolation of habitats from the ecological network which is a concern in an urban area such as Gloucester.
+- 4.5.17 JCS Policy INF3 and the associated JCS Green Infrastructure Strategy (GIS) seek to connect the urban areas of Gloucester with the high-quality green/blue infrastructure (GI) assets ofthe Cotswold's AONB and the Severn Vale.
+GI Green/blue infrastructure and their andits associated corridors and links are a vital component of maintaining and enhancing health and wellbeing.
+They It also has have functions regarding biodiversity, connecting the ecological network, surface water management, climate change adaption and amenity value.
+Importantly, It local green/blue infrastructure also contributes to mitigating recreational impacts on European designated sites, including Cotswold Beechwoods. - 4.5.18 Waterside areas, or areas along known flood routes, can act as Green Infrastructure, being used for recreation, amenity and environmental purposes, allowing the preservation of flow routes and flood storage, and at the same time providing valuable social and environmentalbenefits contributing to other sustainability objectives.

+- 4.5.19 Development should contribute towards this objective, and to the broader network of Glagreen/blue corridors and assets across the city using SuDS, open space, green roofs and walls and tree planting.
+It is important that blue infrastructure such as rivers, streams, canals, lakes, ponds, wetlands and floodplains are fully considered as important assets. - 4.5.20 Development has the potential to block corridors resulting in the isolation of habitats from the ecological network which is a concern in an urban area such as Gloucester.
 The rivers, brooks, disused railway corridors, footpaths and open spaces form important corridors linking communities within the city and habitats to the wider countryside.
-These vital corridors need to be protected and where possible enhanced for their biodiversity value and as pedestrian/cycle routes through the city. - 3.5.24 'Building with Nature' was developed by the Gloucestershire Wildlife Trust in partnership with the University of the West of England and MHCLG.
+These vital corridors need to be protected and where possible enhanced for their biodiversity value and as pedestrian/cycle routes through the city. - 4.5.21 For major developments, the Council will expect developers to design schemes in accordance with recognised standards, for example Building with Nature or the National Design Guide use 'Building with Nature' standards to inform development.
+Compliance should be demonstrated through the Design and Access Statement and/or a site-based green infrastructure strategy. - 4.5.22 'Building with Nature' was developed by the Gloucestershire Wildlife Trust in partnership with the University of the West of England and MHCLG.
 It promotes a new benchmark for the design and maintenance of green infrastructure in housing and commercial development.
-Further information on Building with Nature is available at www.buildingswithnature.org.uk. - 3.5.25 For major developments, the Council will expect developers to use 'Building with Nature' standards to inform development.
-Compliance should be demonstrated through the Design and Access Statement and/or a site-based green infrastructure strategy.
+Further information on Building with Nature is available at www.buildingswithnature.org.uk.

-Policy E6: Flooding, sustainable drainage, and wastewater
+Policy E64: Flooding, sustainable drainage, and wastewater

 Development shall be safe from flooding and shall not lead to an increase in flood risk elsewhere.
-In accordance with the National Planning Policy Framework, flood risk betterment shall be sought through the development process.
+In accordance with the National Planning Policy Framework, flood risk betterment shall be sought through the development process opportunities provided by new development should be used to reduce the causes and impacts of flooding in the area and beyond, through the layout and form of development, the appropriate application of sustainable drainage systems and, where appropriate through the use of natural flood management techniques.